avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-group-delete.md

 ## Description

-Use this command to delete a specified Autoscaling Group from your account.
+Use this command to delete a specified VM Autoscaling Group from your account.

 Required values to run command:

-* Autoscaling Group Id
+* VM Autoscaling Group Id

 ## Options